Skip To Content

 Florida Representative: 1962-1963

 Benjamin Thomas Whitfield was a native of Perry, Florida.
-He graduated with a Bachelor's degree from Florida Southern College.
-He also earned a Master's degree in Education and a Doctorate in Higher Education from Florida State University.
+He graduated with a bachelor's degree from Florida Southern College.
+He also earned a master's degree in education and a doctorate in higher education from Florida State University.
 He started an Industrial Arts program at Taylor County High School in Perry.
 Whitfield later served as Dean of Students at the College of the Albemarle in Elizabeth City, North Carolina and then as Dean of Students at Westark Community College in Fort Smith, Arkansas.
 He served one term in the Florida House of Representatives and was a veteran of the U.S. Navy.

 Source: